cligs/scripts-nh/README.md

 # scripts-nh
-Scripts accompanying the dissertation __Genre analysis and corpus design: 19th century Spanish American novels (1830-1910)__ by Ulrike Henny-Krahmer
+Scripts accompanying the dissertation __Genre analysis and corpus design: 19th century Spanish American novels (1830-1910)__ by Ulrike Henny-Krahmer.
+The dissertation was written in the context of the project [Computational Literary Genre Stylistics (CLiGS)](https://cligs.hypotheses.org/) at the University of Würzburg and has been submitted in January 2021.

 The scripts in this repository served to perform a variety of tasks related to the creation of a corpus of 19th century Spanish American novels and the analysis of these novels in terms of subgenres.